If you have a fun house mirror at your desk because, really, there should be ten of you, we see you.

-You shouldn’t just rely on “excitement” among your sales reps to incentive them (and you don’t have to).
+You shouldn’t just rely on “excitement” among your sales reps to incentivize them (and you don’t have to).
 Unruh measures and scores his sales team’s partner-related activity through Actions Precedes Results (APRs).
 Each activity, including number of meetings, educational webinars or demos attended, number of phone calls, emails sent, and so on, receives a score.
 The culminating points help Unruh understand who is hitting their quota for partner-related activity and who isn’t.

 “When I see a rep that is below their target, the first thing I look at is their APR score and activity.
 The next thing I look at is to see what percentage of that APR is allocated to partner outreach versus cold calling,” says Unruh.